openbroadcaster/quick-start/index.md

 Updated OBServer and OBPlayer that can see each other on same machine or on network.

+__Note: This documentation only applies to special hardware offerings and not part of the DIY self install instructions__

 ## Server

 ### Upload Media